tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   scene.
 The coordinates of this object is applied to specify the Location In Mesh for snappyHexMesh.
 If this object does not exist, zero coordinates are used for Location In Mesh.
+* **Clean Case Dir** command removes directory names *1, 2, 3, constant* and
+  *system* if they exist in the *Export path*.
+This effectively cleans up the case folder from any lingering OpenFOAM files, so that after running *Export*, the case folder should contain only fresh files, ready for OpenFOAM.
 * **Apply LocRotScale For All** is a convenience tool for Blender modellers, which resets the Location, Rotation and Scale properties of all mesh objects to zero values.
 It is **not necessary** to run